 Another great chocolate enthusiast I could win for this project was Food Stylist Nir Adar, who is an absolute master when it comes to chocolate and ice cream styling.
 We couldn’t have had a better collaborator on this endeavor.

 Wonderful collaboration with world-class illustrator Ben Wiseman, for the launch of Westfield department stores at the World Trade Center Oculus.
 Lovely combination of photography and illustration, stills and motion.

 Anybody who knows me is well aware that beer is one of my absolute favorite beverages, to shoot and to enjoy after a good gig.
 Years back when I thought of clients I would love to work with, Stella Artois was always among the top of my list – beautiful aesthetics, clean lines, a clear visual identity & excellent beer.
-I’m very happy that I now got to collaborate with Stella on their Global Holiday Ad Campaign, through Mother NY.
+I’m very happy that I now got to collaborate with Stella on their Global Holiday Ad Campaign.
 It was as much fun shooting the dancing chalices and bottles as it was to scream STELLLAAAAAAA all day long, trying to impersonate Marlon Brando in ‘A Streetcar Named Desire.’
 It easily turned into one of the most enjoyable assignments of the year.
-The creatives at Mother were wonderful partners in this endeavour and my team made me look good, once again.

 I love to travel and when I’m not shooting stills, food or liquids in New York, you’re likely to find me near a beach, mountain or hot spring somewhere on this planet.
-The lovely people of Erwin Penland let me combine my stills with travel imagery for our latest job with TUMI.
+The lovely people of Erwin Penland let me combine my stills of the new TUMI v3’s with travel imagery for our latest job with TUMI.
 An absolute pleasure to work with the whole EP creative team, especially Dana Kandic, art producer extraordinaire!